nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Glossary of Terminologies
-* **Exercise** : Physical activity done in a regular gym that is planned, structured, and repetitive and has as a final or an intermediate objective to the improvement or maintenance of physical fitness
+* **Exercise** : Physical activity done in a regular gym that is structured and repetitive, usually involving some weights.
 * **Reps** : Number of times you perform a specific exercise
 * **Sets** : Number of cycles of reps that you complete